NServiceBusExtensions/NServiceBus.Attachments/docs/fileshare.md

 Get a byte array for an attachment with a specific name.

-WARNING: This should only be used the the data size is know to be small as it causes the full size of the attachment to be allocated in memory.
+WARNING: This should only be used the data size is know to be small as it causes the full size of the attachment to be allocated in memory.

 <!-- snippet: GetBytes -->
 <a id='snippet-GetBytes'></a>